ShetlandJ/jsRecordStore/instructions.md

 Use constructors and prototypes throughout as well.

-## Part B

-- Create a method that allows the store to view all Records of a given Genre.

 ## Part C

 - Create a RecordCollector (or Customer) constructor who can buy and sell records.